huskyhehe/fill-in-the-gaps/axios.md

 ## Compare Axios with fetch()
 - Automatic transformation of data
-    - Axios automatically transforms the data returned from the server
+    - Axios automatically transforms the data returned from the server, returning data by default.
     - With fetch() you have to call the response.json method to parse the data to a JavaScript object.
+- Request type
+- Axios uses a method for each type of request (get, post, put, delete)
+- fetch() uses the fetch method for all types of requests, and you have to specify the request type (GET, POST, PUT, DELETE) by passing an options object as the second parameter.
 ## `GET`
 ```javascript
 // With fetch()